astronomer/docs/learn/airflow-components.md

 title: "Airflow components"
 sidebar_label: "Core components"
 id: airflow-components
-description: "Understand the core components of Apache Airflow 2.0+.
+description: "Understand the core components of Apache Airflow.
 Review their functions and find out which components to run for specific use cases."
 ---

 When working with Airflow, understanding the underlying infrastructure components and how they function can help you develop and run your DAGs, troubleshoot issues, and successfully run Airflow.